Subword complexes via triangulations of root polytopes: Introduction

 \section{Introduction}

-In this paper we provide geometric realizations of pipe dream complexes $PD(\pi)$ of permutations $\pi=1\pi'$, where $\pi'$ is a dominant permutation on $2,3,\ldots, n$ as well as the subword complexes which are the cores of the pipe dream complexes $PD(\pi)$.
+In this paper we provide geometric realizations of pipe dream complexes $PD(\pi)$ of permutations $\pi=1\pi'$, where $\pi'$ is a dominant permutation on $2,3,\ldots, n$ as well as the subword complexes that are the cores of the pipe dream complexes $PD(\pi)$.
 We realize $PD(\pi)$ as (repeated cones of) regular triangulations of the root polytopes $\P(T(\pi))$.

-Since the appearance of Knutson's and Miller's work in \cite{subword, annals} there has been a flurry of research into the geometric realization of subword complexes with progress in realizing families of spherical subword complexes \cite{stump,cesar,assoc,abrick,SerranoStump,subwordcluster,fans}.
-In this paper we realize a family of subword complexes which are homeomorphic to balls.
+Since the appearance of Knutson's and Miller's work in \cite{subword, annals} there has been a flurry of research into the geometric realization of subword complexes with progress in realizing families of spherical subword complexes \cite{stump,cesar,assoc,abrick,SerranoStump,subwordcluster,reviewedfansub}.
+This paper is the first to succeed in realizing a family of subword complexes which are homeomorphic to balls.

-Subword complexes were first shown to relate to triangulations of root polytopes by M\'esz\'aros in \cite{groth}, which work served as the stepping stone for the present project.
+Subword complexes were first shown to relate to triangulations of root polytopes by M\'esz\'aros in \cite{groth}, where the author gives a geometric realization of the pipe dream complex of $[1,n,n-1,\ldots,1]$ and whose work served as the stepping stone for the present project.
 In the papers \cite{root1, prod, h-poly1, h-poly2} M\'esz\'aros studied triangulations of root polytopes that we utilize in this work (some of the mentioned papers are in the language of flow polytopes, but in view of \cite[Section 4]{groth} some of their content can also be understood in the language of root polytopes).

 The main theorem of this paper is the following, which has several interesting consequences explored in the paper.
 For the definitions needed for this theorem see the later sections.

 \bt Let $\pi=1\pi' \in S_n$, where $\pi'$ is dominant.
 Let $\mathcal{C}^2(\pi)$ be the core of $PD(\pi)$ coned over twice.
 The canonical triangulation of the root polytope $\P(T(\pi))$ (which is a regular triangulation) is a geometric realization of $\mathcal{C}^2(\pi)$. \et